ttscoff/na_gem/README.md

     na [global options] archive [command options] ACTION

 COMMAND OPTIONS
     --all                                  - Act on all matches immediately (no menu) -d, --depth=DEPTH                      - Search for files X directories deep (default: 1) --done                                 - Archive all done tasks
-    -e, --regex       - Interpret search pattern as regular expression --file=PATH       - Specify the file to search for the task (default: none) -n, --note        - Prompt for additional notes.
+    -e, --regex                            - Interpret search pattern as regular expression --file=PATH                            - Specify the file to search for the task (default: none) --in, --todo=TODO_FILE                 - Use a known todo file, partial matches allowed (default: none) -n, --note                             - Prompt for additional notes.
 Input will be appended to any existing note.
 If STDIN input (piped) is detected, it will be used as a note.
-    -o, --overwrite   - Overwrite note instead of appending --tagged=TAG      - Match actions containing tag.
-Allows value comparisons (may be used more than once, default: none) -x, --exact       - Match pattern exactly
+    -o, --overwrite                        - Overwrite note instead of appending --proj, --project=PROJECT[/SUBPROJECT] - Affect actions from a specific project (default: none) --tagged=TAG                           - Match actions containing tag.
+Allows value comparisons (may be used more than once, default: none)
+    -x, --exact                            - Match pattern exactly

 EXAMPLE